How Long Does It Take To Get In Shape?

 The Metabolic Matrix: Why “Getting in Shape” is a Multi-Variable Equation

-When a new member joins the X Gym, they often want a calendar date for their transformation.
+Every New Year’s “resolutionary” wonders how long it will take them to get in shape.
+The same question comes up with most new members at X Gym.
 As a functional medicine biohacker and anti-aging researcher, I have to explain that your body is not a simple calculator; it is a complex biological system.
 If you get any estimate from any fitness professional, they are either lying to you to take your money, or they are ignorant of the countless variables making it impossible to predict (have them read this post to learn what they don’t know).

 To understand your timeline for getting in shape, we must look at the main variables currently at play in your body.
 I could easily write an entire book on this subject, but to condense it down as much as possible, here is the extremely abbreviated version.